ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 This document specifies Design 1 in order to simplify session management, though at the expense of maximum load balancing flexibility.
-Ssee {{load-balancing}} for a discussion on load balancing considerations.
+See {{load-balancing}} for a discussion on load balancing considerations.
 Future documents may extend the protocol to support Design 2 or Design 3.